Cathedral of St. John the Divine: Architecture competition

-Simultaneously, there was also debate over the new cathedral's style; because of the larger plot and more remote location from Midtown Manhattan it was expected to be more elaborate than St. Patrick's.
-The trustees had formed a Committee on Architecture in conjunction with William Robert Ware, a Columbia architecture professor, which held a design competition for St. John that involved several prominent architectural firms.
-Though everyone was free to enter the competition, fourteen firms and architects were paid $500 each to create designs for the cathedral.
-The deadline for each plan was January 1889.
+There was also debate over the new cathedral's style.
+Because of the larger plot and more remote location from Midtown Manhattan it was anticipated it could be more elaborate than St. Patrick's.
+The trustees had formed a Committee on Architecture in conjunction with William Robert Ware, a Columbia architecture professor, which held a design competition involving several prominent architectural firms.
+Though the competition had an open entry, fourteen selected architects were paid $500 each to create designs.
+The competition closed in January 1889.

-That May, the board of trustees formed a committee to review the more than 60 designs that had been submitted.
+In May 1889 the trustees formed a committee to review the more than 60 designs submitted.
 (Note: Sources differ over how many plans were submitted.
 The New York City Landmarks Preservation Commission states that 68 plans were submitted, but architectural writer Robert A. M. Stern writes that 66 plans were submitted.)
-Many of the competitors were American, though only four were experienced in cathedral construction.
-The board members then discussed the designs privately; some architects expressed concerns about the secret consultations, since the trustees generally did not have knowledge of architectural design.
-The competition was narrowed down to four finalists.
-Namely, these were "Gerona" by William A. Potter and R. H. Robertson; "Three Arabesque Scrolls within a Circle" by George L. Heins and Christopher Grant LaFarge with William Winthrop Kent (1860–1955), brother of Edward Austin Kent; "AMDG" by George M. Huss and J. H. Buck; and "Jerusalem the Golden" by William Halsey Wood.
+Many entrants were American, though only four were experienced in cathedral construction.
+The board members then discussed the designs privately; some architects expressed concerns about the secret consultations, since the trustees generally did not have professional knowledge of architecture.
+The entries were narrowed down to four finalists, namely, the "Gerona" by William A. Potter and R. H. Robertson; "Three Arabesque Scrolls within a Circle" by George L. Heins and Christopher Grant LaFarge with William Winthrop Kent (1860–1955), brother of Edward Austin Kent; "AMDG" by George M. Huss and J. H. Buck; and "Jerusalem the Golden" by William Halsey Wood.
 "Gerona" used the Gothic style based on Spanish cathedrals; "AMDG" and "Jerusalem the Golden" were in a regular Gothic style, and "Three Arabesque Scrolls" was mainly Byzantine.

-Potter and Robertson were the only one of the four finalists who had significant experience at the time, and the trustees had agreed not to release any designs without the consent of all competitors, although some contestants broke the agreement anyway by revealing their designs to the media.
-The finalists were given more than a year to refine the details of their plans: the original deadline was set for February 1890, but was later extended to November after a failed proposal to host the World's Columbian Exposition in Morningside Park.
+Potter and Robertson were the only finalists with significant experience at the time, and the trustees had agreed not to release any designs without the consent of all competitors, although some contestants broke this agreement and revealed their designs to the media.
+The finalists were given more than a year to carry out further work their plans: the original deadline was set for February 1890, but was later extended to November after a failed proposal to host the World's Columbian Exposition in Morningside Park.
 The submissions were placed in public view in April 1891.
 By then, the public was losing interest in the competition, and the finalist designs mainly received negative criticism.